Francis Stadsvold

-Francis Herbert "Dobie" Stadsvold (September 22, 1891 – December 7, 1965) was an American college basketball player and coach.
+Francis Herbert "Dobie" Stadsvold (September 22, 1891 – December 7, 1965) was an American college basketball player, coach, and lawyer.
 As a forward for the Minnesota Golden Gophers between 1913–14 and 1916–17, he was named a consensus All-American in 1916–17.
-Just several years later, Stadsvold was named the head coach for West Virginia University's men's basketball team.
-He led the Mountaineers from 1919 to 1920 through 1932–33 and compiled an overall record of 149–133.
+He later served as the head basketball coach at West Virginia University, leading the Mountaineers from 1919–20 through 1932–33 and compiling an overall record of 149–133.
+While still a Minnesota undergraduate, Stadsvold coached his hometown Fosston high school team to the championship of the first Minnesota state high school basketball tournament in 1913.
+After his coaching career, he practiced law in Minnesota and served as the Polk County attorney from 1935 to 1962.